 Packed with photo-quality images and indulgent fun-filled audio, this toy would make an incredible gift for a preschooler.
 With 5 times magnification and focus-free dual eyepieces, it’ll easily introduce your 4-year-old child to a whole new world.

 The image slides are pretty realistic, and kids can slide them in just like real specimens.
 They’ll look while listening to get a better understanding.
 Once they’re done observing, they can switch to quiz mode for a recall session.

 It makes a good educational tool as they develop academic skills and prepare for school.
 Included are 20 slides with more than 100 facts and interactive questions.
 The microscope incorporates a storage unit for these slides, making clean-up a breeze.

 - Operates more like a viewer.

 This microscope is a marvel.
-Tiny, yet powerful enough for kids to explore to their heart’s content.
+It’s tiny, but it’s powerful enough for kids to explore to their heart’s content.
 It’s lightweight, compact, and definitely portable.

-It features LED illumination and features an internal aspheric lens system.
+It features LED illumination and an internal aspheric lens system.
 The light rays that go through it converge at one single focal point.
-This makes the images clearer and distortion-free.
+This makes for clearer, distortion-free images.

-With 60x to 120x magnification, the focal distance is quite short.
-This means that the specimen needs to be placed directly beneath the lens for optimal viewing.
+With 60 times to 120 times magnification, the focal distance is relatively short.
+This means you’ll need to place the specimen directly beneath the lens for optimal viewing.